kulbhushanchand/BioNES/CONTRIBUTING.md

 You can help increase the visibility of this project by starring the [GitHub repository](https://github.com/kulbhushanchand/BioNES).

 - **Share with others**
-You can greatly help the reach by sharing the project [links](#links) with others on social media.
+You can greatly help the reach by sharing the project link with others on social media.
 You can also review the project on your blog or social media post.

 ## Code of Conduct